Audio and Podcasts

 Future Meets Law, Brian Cave.
 Excellent coverage of LegalTech, startups, innovation, and the future of law, conflict resolution, and risk management.

 Future Thinkers, Obsessed with All Things Future: Singularity, Tech, Spirituality, and Philosophy

 Hosts Mike Gilliland (@mikegilliland) and Euvie Ivanova (@euvieivanova) are two insightful, accelaware futurists living in asia (Vietnam and Bangkok respectively).
 They have a refereshingly humanistic take on the singularity, human empowerment and spirituality in a world of accelerating change.

+Review the Future, Technology’s (Accelerating) Impact on Culture.
 Hosts Ted Kupper (@tedkupper) and Jon Perry (@perryjon) are two more smart and accelaware young futurists, based in Los Angeles, CA USA.
 I enjoy their insights on the way our lives and work are being impacted by accelerating computing, communication, automation and nanotechnologies.
-Though their assumptions about biotech and longevity are far too optimistic for my tastes, as discussed in Chapter 2.
+Though their assumptions about the future of biotech and longevity are far too overoptimistic, most everything else they talk about is very well done.